-- Refrain from lying to them: We all are guilty of telling white lies to our parents because we do not want them to get disappointed.
+- Be honest with them: We all are guilty of telling white lies to our parents to keep them from getting disappointed.
 But when they find out about it, they will be devastated to know that you do not trust them enough to tell the truth.
 Sometimes, it is okay to omit a few details so that they do not worry.
 But lying to them is not a good idea.

-- Make your special person meet them: Who you choose to spend the rest of your life with could be your choice.
-But by introducing them to your parents sooner than later makes them feel involved and valued.
+- Introduce your special person to them: Who you choose to spend the rest of your life with might be your choice.
+But by introducing them to your parents sooner than later makes your parents feel involved and valued.
 They may or may not think you’ve made the right choice, but knowing that you’re happy with your special someone could give them immense peace.

-- Never cut them off: No matter how bitter things can get between you, or how hard you guys might have argued, never cut your parents out of your life.
+- Don’t hold grudges: No matter how bitter things get between you, or how intensely you have argued, never cut your parents out of your life.
 If saying ‘sorry’ once can save the relationship, then do it, regardless of whose fault it is.

 - Bring home presents: Your dad might be super rich, but he will treasure the second-hand watch you bought him with your first paycheck.
-Parents never expect anything from you in return, but when you give them gifts, they feel happy and important.
+Parents don’t necessarily expect anything from you, but when you give them gifts, they feel happy and important.

-- Never feel embarrassed by them: Your parents may not be the richest, smartest, or the most successful people in the world.
+- Never feel embarrassed by them: Your parents may not be the richest, smartest, or most successful people in the world.
 But they are your parents nevertheless, and you are who you are because of them.
 You don’t have to reward them for it, but appreciate all that they did for you with whatever they had.
-But never be embarrassed by them, no matter what your friends or the society think of them.
+Above all, never be embarrassed by them, no matter what your friends or society thinks of them.

 - Take care of them when they are old: Toddlers and senior citizens are alike in many ways.
 You may not need your parents when you grow old.
-But they need you as they age, it is probably when they need you the most.
+But they will need you as they age, perhaps more than ever.
 They took care of you when you were a baby and a child.
-When they get old and need help, it is your turn to look after them.
+When they get old and need help, it is your turn to be compassionate and look after them with love and care.

 - Be proud of them: Do you know what makes your parents happy?
 Knowing that you are proud of them and love them just as they are.
 They may not be wealthy or powerful, but if they have fulfilled all your needs and raised you to be a good citizen, value and respect that effort by telling them you’re proud to be their kid.